SenseException/intl-sort/docs/factory.md

 $sortBuilder = new \Budgegeria\IntlSort\Builder('de_DE', $factory);
 ```

+You can use the `CallableAccess` to handle value objects inside the callable function too.

 ### ValueObject Comparator

 `ValueObject` is your choice if the elements you're going to sort are objects from the same type.
 You can compare